-If selected to continue, you will be invited to participate in a virtual interview via video conference.
-Interviews will take place November 12-16.
+If selected to continue, you will be invited to participate in an interview.
+Interviews will take place June 3 - 7 virtually.

 Part 3 – Selection

-You will be notified if you have been selected to join the Illinois Teaching Policy Fellowship.
-If accepted, you will commit to attending the kick-off convening in Springfield on December 1-2 and monthly sessions throughout the fellowship.
+You will be notified if you have been selected to join the Illinois Early Childhood Education Policy Fellowship.
+If accepted, you will commit to attending the kick-off convening in Springfield in August (Date TBD) and monthly sessions throughout the fellowship.